-Based on the test approach, define the test deliverables that will be produced during the testing effort.
+Based on the test approach, define the test deliverables produced during the testing effort.
 The test deliverables should include the test plan, test cases, test scripts, test data, test reports, and defect reports.
-The test deliverables should be reviewed and approved by the relevant stakeholders before being finalized.
+The relevant stakeholders should review and approve the test deliverables before being finalized.

 Define the Test Resources:

-Based on the test approach, define the test resources that will be required for the testing effort.
+Define the resources required for the testing effort based on the test approach.
 The test resources should include the testing team, test tools, test environment, and test data.
-The test resources should be managed effectively to ensure that the testing effort is executed efficiently and effectively.
+The test resources should be managed effectively to ensure the testing effort is executed efficiently and effectively.

 Define the Test Schedule:

 Based on the test resources, define the test schedule to outline the testing effort’s timelines and milestones.
 The test schedule should consider the different types of testing and the dependencies between them.
 The test schedule should also consider the different phases of the testing effort, such as test planning, test execution, and test closure.